Hamster45105/pyshortener/DOCS.md

 `pyshortener` is a Python library for interacting with the `.gd` URL shortening services.
 It provides functions to shorten URLs, expand URLs amd view stats for shortened URLs.

+Questions related to the services themselves may be answered on the [is.gd FAQ page](https://is.gd/faq.php).

 ## Install

 You can install `pyshortener` using pip: